Freshwater fish: Salt tolerance

+A third group, peripheral freshwater fish, are fish which normally live in marine water but may enter and survive for some time in freshwater.
+This concept was introduced by John Treadwell Nichols in 1928.

+Temperature

 Among fishers in the United States, freshwater fish species are usually classified by the water temperature in which they survive.
 The water temperature affects the amount of oxygen available as cold water contains more oxygen than warm water.